Amonsiba/EE282/homework4.md

 **3. Cumulative sequence size sorted from the larges to smallest sequences**

->To get the cumulative sequence size plot<br>
+>To obtain the cumulative sequence size plot the files were cut for everything but field 1
->The file is cut for everything but field 1 which is processed into
+>which was processed into standard out and piped into display to be viewed.
->standard out and piped into display to be viewed.
+>
 >For the sequences >100 kb:<br>
 >`plotCDF <(cut -f 1 dmelr6.gt.txt) /dev/stdout | display`